US Army Garrison Wiesbaden Celebrates Pride Month

+WIESBADEN, Germany – As Lesbian, Gay, Bisexual and Transgender Pride Month comes to a close, U.S. Army Garrison Wiesbaden celebrated the contributions of the LGBT community to the defense of the nation at a lunch-time cake-cutting event June 25, 2020.

+“We continue to take great pride in all that these men and women contribute to the nation and our mission,” Sgt.
+1st Class Shannon Wyatt, garrison equal opportunity advisor, said in pre-event correspondence.
+“Their hard work, courage and sacrifices make them respected members of our diverse military family.”

-WIESBADEN, Germany - Spc.
-Herminigildo Araneta and Sgt.
-Natahlie McNair assisted Command Sgt.
+Sgt.
+Natahlie McNair and Spc.
+Herminigildo Araneta assisted Command Sgt.
 Maj.
-Christopher Truchon in cutting the Pride Month cake at the Strong Europe Café at U.S. Army Garrison Wiesbaden June 25, 2020.
+Christopher Truchon in cutting the Pride Month cake at the Strong Europe Cafe.

+Prior to cutting the cake, Araneta said, “I am very proud to say that I belong in the Army where I was never discriminated for who I am.”

+“I am proud to be here to do this,” Truchon said.
+“Our military is comprised of a diverse population, and that is what makes us so strong.”

 |Date Taken: